A lot or a little?

 Is it any good?

+This follow-up to the first few Underworld movies is definitely gory, but someone forgot to also make it scary, exciting, sexy, and/or fun.
 After the boring dud Underworld: The Rise of the Lycans (2009), the filmmakers were smart to distance themselves from it and to bring Beckinsale back -- though that was arguably the last smart move they made.
-UNDERWORLD AWAKENING is definitely gory, but someone forgot to also make it scary, exciting, sexy, and/or fun.
 The entire movie consists either of gory, bloody fight scenes or dialogue scenes in which people argue and try to further the movie's feeble plot.

 Families can talk about Underworld Awakening's violence.
 Why do you think it's so graphic?
 Is that part of the appeal of a film like this?
 What would the movie be like if it toned down the blood and gore?